 It would be understandable for LEGO fans to have forgotten that last August LEGO announced a multi-year partnership with Nike.
 Since the announcement both parties have been fairly quiet.
 Whilst there have been the usual rumors – we finally have a first proper look at the first LEGO X Nike product!

-The bright yellow sneakers heavily feature LEGO references from the LEGO logo to the studs covering the upper-part of the shoes.
+The bright yellow sneakers heavily feature LEGO references.
+Including the LEGO logo to the studs covering the upper-part of the shoes.

 The sneakers are expected to cost around $160 (US Dollars) – Likely around £120 for UK buyers.

 That makes these LEGO items a steep $80 per piece!
-All jokes aside the shoes definitely command a luxury price-tag and it’s likely that they will be ‘collected’ rather than bought and worn.
+All jokes aside the shoes definitely command a luxury price-tag.
+It’s likely that they will be ‘collected’ rather than bought and worn.

-If you look closely you can even spot a combined LEGO X Nike Logo – the Nike swoosh with a LEGO brick on top.
+If you look closely you can even spot a combined LEGO X Nike Logo.
+A Nike swoosh with a LEGO brick on top.

 The shoes are a part of Nike’s Air Max Dn range which isn’t as popular or famous as Nike’s other lines like the Air Max 1s.
 Perhaps Nike is testing the waters before fully committing.